Accessibility information for Melbourne Museum. Also see the Autism friendly museum for social stories, sensory friendly

 Bus: Bus routes 250, 251 and 402 to Rathdowne Street

-Wheelchairs and a mobility scooter are available free of charge from the Cloakroom at Melbourne Museum for your visit on a first-come basis on the day.
-We recommend booking a wheelchair or mobility scooter prior to your visit by calling Melbourne Museum on 13 11 02.
+Wheelchairs are available free of charge from the foyer at Melbourne Museum for your visit on a first-come basis on the day.
 All exhibition galleries and public spaces have lift and/or ramp access.

 Accessible lifts are located in a number of places across Melbourne Museum